B8ni/bottoni/_posts/2022-10-26-aluminium-scraps-box-weight-random-forest-post.md

 The weighting process is simple: take the box, put it on an industrial scale, get the weight and repeat.

 The weighting process, although heavily based on an inductive flow, it's not enough.
 The operators have still room of errors.
 How can I solve this problem, without spending lot's of money?
-Wrong answers only: Random Forest is the answer.
+Wrong answers only: **Random Forest is the answer**.

 I concluded that scraps box belongs to a specific set of weights: from 0 (no box) up to 1010 KG.
 Simply a set of ``10`` boxes.
-It brings to a problem to solve: **classification model**.
+It brings to a problem to solve: **classification problem**.

 Structured data + classification problem = ``RandomForestClassifier``.